 Jack Crayston (77 games as manager)

-Jack Crayston was born in Lancashire in 1910 and was appointed manager of Arsenal in November 1956.
-A former player with 187 appearances for the Club, Crayston elevated Arsenal from eleventh to third place in the Leauge, before eventually finishing fifth in his first season.
+Jack Crayston was born in Lancashire in 1910 and was appointed manager in November 1956.
+A former player with 187 appearances for the club, Crayston elevated us from 11th to third place in the league, before eventually finishing fifth in his first season.
 He resigned after 24 years’ service at the club in May 1958 and went on to manage Doncaster Rovers.
 Crayston passed away in 1992.

 George Swindin (179 games as manager)

-George Swindin, a former Arsenal goalkeeper with 297 first-team appearances to his name, was invited to take over the manager’s reigns at Highbury in 1958, following a successful stint as manager at Peterborough United.
-He oversaw a drastic overhaul in the playing staff at the club during his first season in charge and guided the team to a third-placed finish.
-After leaving the Gunners, Swindin went on to manage Norwich City, Cardiff City, Kettering and Corby before retiring to Spain.
-Sadly, Swindin passed away in October 2005, aged 90.
+George Swindin, a former Arsenal goalkeeper with 297 first-team appearances to his name, was invited to take over the manager’s reigns at Highbury in 1958, following a successful stint in charge of Peterborough United.
+He oversaw a drastic overhaul in the playing staff during his first season in charge and guided the team to a third-placed finish.
+After leaving us, Swindin went on to manage Norwich City, Cardiff City, Kettering and Corby before retiring to Spain.
+Swindin passed away in October 2005, aged 90.

 Billy Wright (182 games as manager)

-Billy Wright was born William Ambrose Wright in Shropshire in 1924 and was the first player to win more than 100 caps for England, captaining the national side no less than 90 times including their campaigns at the 1950, 1954 and 1958 World Cup finals.
-He became manager of Arsenal in 1962 but Arsenal never finished higher than seventh under Wright and he left the club after the 1965-66 season, where Arsenal finished 14th and were knocked out of the FA Cup by Blackburn Rovers.
+Billy Wright was born William Ambrose Wright in Shropshire in 1924 and was the first player to win more than 100 caps for England, captaining the national side no less than 90 times, including their campaigns at the 1950, 1954 and 1958 World Cup finals.
+He became our manager in 1962 but we never finished higher than seventh under him and he left the club after the 1965/66 season, when we finished 14th and were knocked out of the FA Cup by Blackburn Rovers.
 Wright left management and later became a television pundit for ATV.
-He was made an Inaugural Inductee of the English Football Hall of Fame in 2002 in recognition of influence on the English game.
+He was made an inaugural inductee of the English Football Hall of Fame in 2002 in recognition of influence on the English game.

 Bertie Mee (540 games as manager)

-Bertie Mee was born in Bullwell Notinghamshire and managed Arsenal to their first League and FA Cup 'Double' win in 1971.
+Bertie Mee was born in Bullwell, Nottinghamshire and managed us to our first league and FA Cup double in 1971.
 He became manager in 1966, and recruited Dave Sexton and Don Howe as his assistants.
-Under his tutorship, Arsenal reached two successive League Cup finals in 1968 and 1969, but lost to Leeds United and Swindon Town respectively.
-However, the following season, the club won it's first trophy of any kind for 17 years, beating Anderlecht 4-3 on aggregate, in the Inter-Cities Fairs Cup.
-Having lost the away leg 3-1, Arsenal beat the Belgian side 3-0 at Highbury.
-The first part of the Double - The League title - was won at White Hart Lane, home of local rivals Tottenham Hotspur, on the last day of the season.
-Five days later, Charlie George scored the winning goal as Arsenal beat Liverpool 2-1 at Wembley after extra-time to claim the FA Cup.
-Mee resigned as Arsenal manager in 1976, later joining Watford as assistant to Graham Taylor in 1978.
-Sadly, he passed away in 2001, at the age of 82.
+Under him, we reached two successive League Cup finals in 1968 and 1969, but lost to Leeds United and Swindon Town respectively.
+However, the following season, the club won its first trophy of any kind for 17 years, beating Anderlecht 4-3 on aggregate in the Inter-Cities Fairs Cup.
+The first part of the double - the league title - was won at White Hart Lane, home of rivals Tottenham Hotspur, on the last day of the season.
+Five days later, Charlie George scored the winning goal as we beat Liverpool 2-1 at Wembley after extra-time to claim the FA Cup.
+Mee resigned as manager in 1976, later joining Watford as assistant to Graham Taylor in 1978.
+He passed away in 2001 at the age of 82.

 Terry Neill (416 games as manager)

 William John Terence "Terry" Neill was born in May 1942 in Belfast and moved to Arsenal in 1959 as a player.
-He retired from playing in 1973, and succeeded Bill Nicholson as manager of Arsenal's local rivals, Tottenham Hotspur.
-He managed Spurs for two seasons, nearly getting the club relegated in the process, before being recruited by the Arsenal board as manager in 1976 - becoming the youngest manager in the club's history.
+He hung up his boots in 1973, and succeeded Bill Nicholson as manager of our local rivals, Tottenham Hotspur.
+He managed Spurs for two seasons, before being recruited by our board as manager in 1976 - becoming the youngest manager in the club's history.
 The club enjoyed a minor revival under his management, reaching three FA Cup finals between 1978 and 1980, though only winning in 1979.
 He also reached the final of the Cup Winners' Cup in 1980, losing on penalties to Valencia.
 He was dismissed as manager in December 1983 and retired from football.